-When the motor turns the pump unit a piston creates a vacuum as it travels down the cylinder and pulls air through the inlet port.
+When the motor turns the pump, a piston creates a vacuum as it travels down the cylinder and pulls air through the inlet port.
 As the inlet valve closes and the piston travels up the cylinder, air is compressed and pushed through the discharge port and into the tank.

 The tank is filled with compressed air until it reaches a preset pressure, at which time the motor and pump shut off until the pressure in the tank drops to a predetermined point and needs to be filled again.

-PC Series Synthetic Compressor Oil
+AMSOIL Synthetic Compressor Oil

-- Resists viscosity increase from oxidation
+- Resists viscosity changes from heat and oxidation

-- Anti-rust fortified to help prevent rust and corrosion
+- Prevents rust and corrosion